 It’s a 2000 x 2000px image size, with a 200px gradation that you can set as the Featured Image.
 After that, you can play with the browser width and height (or use the Chrome DevTools) to find out where to place your main subject.

-For the full‐height hero case, seems like the subject should stay inside the 6th circle which means the 1200 x 1200px container:
+For the full-height hero case, it seems like the subject should stay inside the 6th circle which means your parallax image subject should be in the 1200 x 1200px container: